Kenneth R. Fletcher

 - Support for the General Fund Balance Policy that sets a critical goal to maintain a minimum six month balance for operation and maintenance expense.

-- Establishing shared service agreements for assessment services with Grand Ledge, and fire and ambulance service for the Looking Glass Fire Department.
+- Establishing shared service agreements for assessment services with Grand Ledge, fire and ambulance service for the Looking Glass Fire Department and reaching out to the Greater Lansing area to find other cost saving regional initiatives to improve services and save public funds.

 Ms. Clark graduated from Illinois State University and is currently involved in the following organizations: